Arthur-Bridges/Note-Taker/README.md

 2. **Results:**

--When finished and/or the done taking notes.
+-When finished and/or the done taking notes you can retrieve and save the notes.